DataDog/system-tests/docs/scenarios/parametric_contributing.md

 ### If you need to add additional endpoints to test your new feature

-Note please refer to the [architecture section](parametric.md#architecture-how-system-tests-work) if you're confused throughout this process.
+*Note:* please refer to the [architecture section](parametric.md#architecture-how-system-tests-work) if you're confused throughout this process.

 Then we need to do the following:

 * Determine what you want the endpoint to be called and what you need it to do, and add it to your tracer's http server.

+*Note:* If adding a new endpoint please let a Python implementer know so they can add it as well [see](parametric.md#shared-interface)
 * In [_library_client.py](/utils/parametric/_library_client.py) Add both the endpoint call in `class APMLibraryClient` and the method that invokes it in `class APMLibrary`.
 Use other implementations for reference.
 * Ok we now have our new method!
 Use it in the tests you write using the [below section](#if-the-methods-you-need-to-run-your-tests-are-already-written)

 ### If the methods you need to run your tests are already written

-Awesome, make a new test file in `tests/parametric`, copying in the testing code you want to use as a base/guideline (usually the class and and one of the test methods in it).
+Make a new test file in `tests/parametric`, copying in the testing code you want to use as a base/guideline (usually the class and and one of the test methods in it).

 Then: